 Like any platform, you get out what you put in – and HubSpot’s functionality is robust.
 Anyone who would be using it should plan to go through these certifications and take advantage of the resources and support team to get the most out of these tools.
 This is time well spent.

 There’s a good chance that, if you’re considering HubSpot, it’ll need to integrate with other tools your company would continue using – things like SalesForce, Join.Me and SurveyMonkey.
-HubSpot’s integrations cover a lot of ground – and there’s always Zapier – but it’s definitely worth checking with a sales rep to make sure your planned integrations won’t cause any major headaches before signing on.
+HubSpot’s integrations cover a lot of ground – and there’s always Zapier or PieSync– but it’s definitely worth checking with a HubSpot consultant to make sure your planned integrations won’t cause any major headaches before signing on.

 As should be clear by now, there’s a lot to consider here, and we’ve just scratched the surface.
-What I can say is that when it comes to inbound, we’ve found HubSpot to be a great way to get a lot of output from our team and deliver tangible results – and we’ve preferred it over the other competing tools we’ve had experience with.
+What I can say is that when it comes to inbound, we’ve found HubSpot to be a great way to get a lot of output from our team and deliver tangible results – and we’ve preferred it over the other competing tools we’ve used.

 Charlie is the Chief Strategy Officer at Simple Machines Marketing.
 When he's not doing the marketing, he likes playing guitar, hanging with his family in Chicago and lots of other stuff too but this seems like a good amount for a blog bio.